veebch/photon/README.md

 # Photon: an open-source lightmeter

-Photon reproduces the functionality of more expensive tools, using a few inexpensive/readily available parts.
+Photon reproduces the some of the functionality of more expensive tools, using a few inexpensive/readily available parts.
+It measures light brightness, as well as the Red, Green and Blue components of the light.
 There is soldering involved, but don't let that put you off.

 # Background